samwho/assam/README.md

     "[I did it] because it's there."

+### Why the name Assam?

+I like tea.
+My name is Sam.
+This is sort of an assembler project.
+The three seem to tie in very nicely.

 ## Rationale

 This wasn't entirely meant as a learning exercise.
 I've recently been very